 \defproblem{\TCPB}{A set of items $U$, a collection $\calF$ of subsets of $U$ called \emph{tests}, and an integer $k$.}{Does there exist a collection of at most $k$ tests such that for each pair of items, there is a test that contains exactly one of the two items?}

-As \TCPB\ is defined over set systems, for structural parameters, we define an \emph{auxiliary graph} in the natural way: A bipartite graph $G$ on $n$ vertices with bipartition $\langle R, B \rangle$ of $V(G)$ such that sets $R$ and $B$ contain a vertex for every set in $\calF$ and for every item in $U$, respectively, and $r \in R$ and $b \in B$ are adjacent if and only if the set corresponding to $r$ contains the element corresponding to $b$.
-In this auxiliary graph, a test cover corresponds to a subset $S$ of $R$ such that any two vertices of $B$ have distinct neighborhood within $S$.
+As \TCPB\ is defined over set systems, for structural parameters, we define an \emph{incidence graph} in the natural way: A bipartite graph $G$ on $n$ vertices with bipartition $\langle R, B \rangle$ of $V(G)$ such that sets $R$ and $B$ contain a vertex for every set in $\calF$ and for every item in $U$, respectively, and $r \in R$ and $b \in B$ are adjacent if and only if the set corresponding to $r$ contains the element corresponding to $b$.
+In this incidence graph, a test cover corresponds to a subset $S$ of $R$ such that any two vertices of $B$ have distinct neighborhoods within $S$.

 The \LD\ problem is also a \emph{graph domination problem}.
-In the classical \textsc{Dominating Set} problem, an input is an undirected graph $G$ and an integer $k$, and the objective is to decide whether there is a subset $S \subseteq V(G)$ of size $k$ such that for any vertex $u \in V(G) \setminus S$, at least one of its neighbours is in $S$.
-It can also be seen as a local version of \textsc{Metric Dimension}\footnote{Note that \textsc{Metric Dimension} is also an identification problem, but it is inherently non-local in nature, and indeed was studied together with two other non-local problems in~\cite{DBLP:journals/corr/abs-2307-08149,FoucaudGK0IST24}, where the similarities between these non-local problems were noticed.} in which the input is the same and the objective is to determine a set $S$ of $V(G)$ such that for any two vertices $u, v \in V(G) \setminus S$, there exists a vertex $s \in S$ such that $dist(u, s) \neq dist(v, s)$.
+In the classical \textsc{Dominating Set} problem, an input is an undirected graph $G$ and an integer $k$, and the objective is to decide whether there is a subset $S \subseteq V(G)$ of size $k$ such that for any vertex $u \in V(G) \setminus S$, at least one of its neighbors is in $S$.
+It can also be seen as a local version of \textsc{Metric Dimension}\footnote{Note that \textsc{Metric Dimension} is also an identification problem, but it is inherently non-local in nature, and indeed was studied together with two other non-local problems in~\cite{FoucaudGK0IST24}, where the similarities between these non-local problems were noticed.} in which the input is the same and the objective is to determine a set $S$ of $V(G)$ such that for any two vertices $u, v \in V(G) \setminus S$, there exists a vertex $s \in S$ such that $dist(u, s) \neq dist(v, s)$.